 Welcome to the Naturalchurch blog!

 My name is Tobie van der Westhuizen and I am married to an extraordinary woman called Revien.
-We live in Bloemfontein, South Africa, are parents to nine kids and a Staffie called Mazzy, and belong to a group of wonderful believers who have been meeting regularly in our house (and all kinds of other places) for eight years.
+We live in Bloemfontein, South Africa, are parents to nine kids and two Staffies, and belong to a group of wonderful believers who have been meeting regularly in our house (and all kinds of other places) for almost ten years.

 I left formal pastoral ministry in 2007 to pursue an inkling that I have had for a long time, namely that the Christianity of today is not the same as the primitive Christianity of the early church.

 Whilst this may sound like an insane generalization, I believe it to be true.
-I also believe that most contemporary efforts to “restore us” to the so-called golden age of first century Christianity are misguided and mostly undermined by three factors:
+I am also convinced that contemporary efforts to “restore us” to the so-called golden age of first century Christianity are regularly misguided and mostly undermined by three factors:

 - Romanticism – The early church was far from homogenous and even further from perfect.

 - Historic revisionism – The belief that the early church was all about those things that are dear to me and the Christians I fellowship with, such as “signs and wonders,” being radically “missional,” or whatever (Paul was a Calvinist, you know.)

-- Ecclesiastical amnesia – Two thousand years of church tradition have not only left many of us confused as to which church or denomination is the “correct” one, but has also obscured the heart of New Testament Christianity, namely the way in which the New Testament churches understood salvation, the Kingdom of God and, most importantly, the person of Jesus Christ.
-This, in my mind, is the central issue.
+- Ecclesiastical amnesia – Two thousand years of church tradition have not only left many of us confused as to which church or denomination is the “correct” one, but have also obscured the heart of New Testament Christianity, namely the way in which the New Testament churches understood salvation, the Kingdom of God and, most importantly, the person of Jesus Christ.
+These, in my mind, are the central issues.

-On this last point: I concluded that it would be very difficult, if not impossible, for people to fully rediscover the early Christians’ understanding of salvation as long they remain clustered in tribe-like denominations shaped around the personas of extraordinary individuals (historic or contemporary, it really does not matter) whom they have elected to interpret God and the Bible on their behalf.
+On this last point: Over the years I became increasingly convinced that it is very difficult, if not impossible, for people to fully rediscover the early Christians’ understanding of salvation as long they remain clustered in tribe-like denominations, shaped around the personas of extraordinary individuals (historic or contemporary, it really does not matter), whom they have elected to interpret God and the Bible on their behalf.